Content Map Terms

 • Medically high risk

 The meningococcal B vaccine (Men-B) is not part of the publicly funded routine schedule of immunizations in B.C.
 It is provided free to those 2 months of age and older who have been in close contact with a case of meningococcal B disease.
-For more information, see HealthLinkBC File #23c Meningococcal B (Men-B) Vaccine.
+For more information, please visit HealthLinkBC File #23c Meningococcal B (Men-B) Vaccine.

 What To Think About